craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 The ancient objects seem dangerous.
 A curious mind would likely identify the many wheels on frame as an ancient iteration of a simple cart, but the mystery lies in its purpose and power source.

 #### The Levee
+South of [[#The Rookie Village]], a large field of dead plants and puddles separates the people in the North from the dangers of [[#The Toxic Swamps]].
+No Minyostalman structures are present here, and rather the area is named for the ditch of rubble constructed and maintained by the Rookies.

 #### The Crossroads